 Description Sends a test message to configured destinations for event notification and managed logs.
 After issuing this command, verify that the test message reached its destinations.
-Minimum role manage Syntax test email managedlogs managedlogswarn managedlogswrap notification snmp [region crash1 crash2 crash3 crash4 ecdebug mc scdebug] Output email managedlogs managedlogswarn managedlogswrap notification snmp email: This option behaves the same as the notification option and remains for backward compatibility only. managedlogs: Specify this option to test receipt of the managed-logs notification that logs need to be transferred.
+Minimum role standard Syntax test email managedlogs managedlogswarn managedlogswrap notification snmp syslog [region crash1 crash2 crash3 crash4 ecdebug mc scdebug] Output email managedlogs managedlogswarn managedlogswrap notification snmp syslog email: This option behaves the same as the notification option and remains for backward compatibility only. managedlogs: Specify this option to test receipt of the managed-logs notification that logs need to be transferred.
 (Event 400) managedlogswarn: Specify this option to test receipt of the managed-logs notification that logs are nearly full and must be transferred to avoid losing older entries.
 (Event 401) managedlogswrap: Specify this option to test receipt of the managed-logs notification that logs have wrapped and older entries may be lost.
-(Event 402) notification: Specify this option to test receipt of event-notification messages by every interface that is configured to receive them, such as email, SNMP, and SMI-S. (Event 312) snmp: This option behaves the same as the notification option. region crash1 crash2 crash3 crash4 ecdebug mc scdebug Optional.
-For use with the managed logs feature, this parameter specifies the log type (debug-data region) for which to send notifications. crash1, crash2, crash3, or crash4: Specify one of these options to send notification for one of the Storage Controller's four crash logs. ecdebug: Specify this option to send notification for the Management Controller log. scdebug: Specify this option to send notification for the Storage Controller log. scdebug: Specify this option to send notification for the Storage Controller log. scdebug: Specify this option to send notification for the Storage Controller log. scdebug: Specify this option to send notification for the Storage Controller log. scdebug: Appendix the command sends four representative log types: crash1, ecdebug, scdebug, and mc.
-Examples Test receipt of event notifications by every interface that is configured to receive them. # test notification Test receipt of the managed-logs notification that the Storage Controller log needs to be transferred. # test managedlogs region scdebug See also set email-parameters set ntp-parameters unmap volume
+(Event 402) notification: Specify this option to test receipt of event-notification messages by every interface that is configured to receive them, such as email, SNMP.
+(Event 312) snmp: This option behaves the same as the notification option. syslog: Specify this option to test receipt of notifications by the remote syslog server. region crash1 crash2 crash3 crash4 ecdebug mc scdebug Optional.
+For use with the managed logs feature, this parameter specifies the log type (debug-data region) for which to send notifications. crash1, crash2, crash3, or crash4: Specify one of these options to send notification for one of the Storage Controller's four crash logs. ecdebug: Specify this option to send notification for the Expander Controller log. mc: Specify this option to send notification for the Storage Controller log, which includes the event log.
+If this parameter is omitted, the command sends four representative log types: crash1, ecdebug, scdebug, and mc.
+Examples Test receipt of event notifications by every interface that is configured to receive them. # test notification unmap volume

+Test receipt of the managed-logs notification that the Storage Controller log needs to be transferred. # test managedlogs region scdebug

+See also set email-parameters

+set snmp-parameters

+set syslog-parameters

+1

 Description Deletes explicit mappings or the default mapping for specified volumes.

 If you want to mask access for a specific initiator to a specific volume, use the map volume command and set the access parameter to no-access.

 CAUTION: When a volume is unmapped from an initiator, the initiator will no longer be able to access the volume's data.

-Minimum role manage
+Minimum role standard

-Syntax To delete explicit mappings:

-unmap volume

-[host hosts]

-initiator initiators hosts host-groups

-volumes volume-groups

-To delete the default mapping:

-unmap volume
+Syntax unmap volume

-volumes volume-groups

-Parameters host hosts

-Deprecated-use the initiator parameter instead.
+initiator <initiators> <hosts> <host-groups></host-groups></hosts></initiators>

+<volumes></volumes>

-initiator initiators hosts host-groups
+Parameters initiator initiators hosts host-groups

 A comma-separated list of initiators, hosts, or host groups for which to delete explicit mappings.
-For initiator, host, and host-group syntax, see Command syntax
+For initiator, host, and host-group syntax, see Command syntax.

-volumes volume-groups
+volumes

 A comma-separated list of volumes or volume groups to unmap.
 For a volume, specify its name or serial number.
-For a volume group, specify the name as volume-group ..
+For a volume group, specify the name as volume-group. .
 A name that includes a space must be enclosed in double quotes.

-Examples Delete explicit mappings for Host1 to volumes vol1 and vol3 (leaving the default mappings, if any, unchanged).
+Examples Delete mappings for Host1 to volumes vol1 and vol3.

 unmap volume initiator Host1. vol1,vol3

-Delete volume vol2's default mapping (leaving explicit mappings, if any, unchanged).
+Delete mappings for volume vol2.

 unmap volume vol2

-Delete explicit mappings for initiator FC-port1 to volume group MyVolumes (leaving the default mappings, if any, unchanged).

-unmap volume initiator FC-port1 MyVolumes..

 See also map volume

 show initiators

 show maps

 show volumes